 Park revenues are primarily derived from admission fees, food and beverage sales, gift shop and specialty item sales, and sales of animal food.
-We also provide vehicle rentals at our Georgia Park.
-Management's plans to grow revenues at each of our Parks include ongoing improvements to existing facilities, making each Park more attractive to visitors and developing unused acreage.
-We also believe that increasing local and regional awareness of each Park via advertising and promotion is a critical element of our revenue growth plans, especially for our Texas and Missouri Parks.
+During our 2022 fiscal year, we introduced private and semi-private animal keeper guided animal encounters at each of our parks.
+We also introduced vehicle rentals at our Missouri and Texas Parks, which have been a customer favorite at our Georgia Park for over a decade.
+Management's plans to grow revenues at each of our parks include ongoing improvements to existing facilities, making each park more attractive to visitors and developing unused acreage.
+We also believe that increasing local and regional awareness of each park via advertising and promotion is a critical element of our revenue growth plans, especially for our Texas and Missouri Parks.

-In addition to the animal environments, each of our Parks contain a gift shop, a restaurant or concessions, and picnic areas.
+In addition to the animal environments, each of our parks contain a gift shop, a restaurant or concessions areas, and picnic areas.
 We sell food and beverages in our restaurants or concession areas, and a variety of items in our gift shops, including shirts, hats, educational books, toys and novelty items, many of which are animal themed.
-Our 2022 fiscal year plans include the addition of an expansive new giraffe exhibit at our Georgia Park, a holiday lights drive through display at our Missouri Park, and expanding the guest food service capabilities and offerings at our Texas Park.
-Increasing attendance, as well as increasing the per capita income generated in our gift shops and from concessions continues to be a primary focus.
-We also plan on increasing revenues via on-going product development, including animal encounters and rental vehicles at all three of our Parks.
+Our 2023 fiscal year plans include the continuing renovation of walk about animal habitats and enclosures, especially at our Georgia Park, completion of a new otter exhibit at our Missouri Park, and the completion of expanded food service capabilities and offerings at our Texas Park.
+Our plan to open a significant new giraffe exhibit at our Georgia Park during our 2022 fiscal year experienced delays due to a highly inflationary period for building materials and a challenging labor market.
+We remain committed to this showcase attraction and expect to make progress on this project during our 2023 fiscal year, however the opening date is still unknown.
+Increasing attendance, as well as increasing the per capita income generated in our gift shops and from concessions, continues to be a primary focus.

-The majority of the animals at each of our Parks were born on-site or domestically acquired.
+Most of the animals at each of our parks have been born on-site or domestically acquired.
 We rarely import animals and have not imported any animals in the past 10 years.
-Auctions and sales of animals across the United States occur often and we may acquire animals in these auctions if we see an opportunity to enhance our Parks.
+Auctions and sales of animals across the United States occur often and we may acquire animals in these auctions if we see an opportunity to enhance the animal population at our parks.
 As a result of natural breeding, animal populations at our Parks tend to grow over time.
-Periodically, we sell surplus animals born at each Park, and these proceeds are recorded as revenue.
+Periodically, we sell surplus animals, and the proceeds are recorded as revenue.
 The periodic acquisition and sale of animals is also part of our herd and genetic management program.
-From time-to-time, we may also relocate animals between our Parks as part of this program.
-Each Park is subject to routine inspection by federal and state agencies.
-Each Park maintains a high standard of animal care and has passed all recent inspections.
+From time-to-time, we may also relocate animals between our parks as part of this program.
+Each park is subject to routine inspection by federal and state agencies.
+Each park maintains a high standard of animal care and has passed all recent inspections.